-Don’t forget too: lots of very successful professional writers without an agent.
+Don’t forget too: lots of very successful professional writers get by fine without an agent.
 But if you DO want an agent, then here are my recommendations for finding the right one for you:

 i) Meet as many agents as possible

-I’ve had quite a few agents now and I met both in a “real life” capacity before they represented me.
+I’ve had quite a few agents now and I met all of them in a “real life” capacity before they represented me.
 I met one many times at various events over a five year period before he represented me.
 That’s right!
 FIVE YEARS.
 Making useful contacts in the agent world means playing the long game.

 ii) Get to know agents’ assistants or junior agents